 rRNA Probe

-rrnaProbe works on a directory containing fastqc (30) zip compressed files to detect over-represented sequences for each sample.
+rrnaProbe works on a directory containing fastqc (30) zip-compressed files to detect over-represented sequences for each sample.
 These sequences are then collated to create consensus fragments.
 One caveat is that FASTQC collates on exact matching strings, but these strings, or sequences, can be 1 nt steps from each other and a single rRNA probe could be used to effectively pull out all these sequences.
 In order to handle this situation,

 XPRESSpipe will combine these near matches.
-A rank-ordered list of over-represented fragments within the appropriate length range to target for depletion is then output.
-A BLAST (58) search onconsensus sequences
+A BLAST (58) search on these consensus sequences

 intended for probe usage can then be performed to verify the fragment maps to an rRNA sequence and is thus a suitable depletion probe.